nemo0622/pokeemerald-expansion/README.md

     - Johto (Ethan/Lyra) outfits by Solo993
     - Kalos (Calem/Serena) outfits by com3tiin, Poketto, and Solo993 on DeviantArt
     - Alolan (Elio/Selene), Paldean (Nemona/Arven), and Hylian (Link/Zelda) outfits commissioned from [TortleDove on Twitter](https://x.com/dovetortle?lang=en)
+    - Gym Leaders sprited by me, based on TrainerDX Trainer templates and parts of Substitube and Solo993 sprites
     - Many Sapphire-based GBC sprite devamps by leesongjae620 on DeviantArt
     - Some GBC style Trainer sprites from Pokémon Crystal
     - Scientist F, Punk Rocker, Hiker, and a few other sprites from Solo993's Unova sprite devamps